gavin-kim/bootstrap-react/README.md

-# Nmodes Merlin bot
+# Bootstrap React
-superscript chat bot for web-browsers using React/Redux
+Boilerplate code for React/Redux, Webpack and Babel